peychart/Smart-petdoor/README.md

 * rechargeable power supply via usb port
 * RFID chip recognition (coming soon) ...

-NOTE: This project is not yet functional (sources and STL)!
+WARNING: At this date, this project is not yet functional (sources and STL)!